 Stubbs Family Dentistry Offers At-Home Whitening

-Dr. Michael Flynn offers comprehensive care for patients.
-Whether your teeth need restorative dental care, or you’d like to improve the color of your teeth, Dr. Flynn has a treatment that can help.
+Dr. Stubbs offers comprehensive care for patients.
+Whether your teeth need restorative dental care, or you’d like to improve the color of your teeth, Dr. Stubbs has a treatment that can help.
 Learn about your at-home teeth whitening options by contacting Stubbs Family Dentistry in West Allis, WI at 414-541-8250.